-The Council will only borrow in advance of need where there is a clear business case for doing so and will only do so for the current capital programme.
+The Council will only borrow in advance of need where there is a clear business case for doing so and will only do so for the approved capital programme or to fund future debt maturities.

-Cash flow and cash balances
+A. Cash flow and cash balances

-- The Council will aim for effective cash flow forecasting and monitoring of cash balances and will maintain a rolling 6 month cash flow forecast. - The treasury team will seek to optimise the balance held in the Council's main bank accounts at the close of each working day in order to minimise the amount of bank overdraft interest payable or maximise the amount of interest that can be earned. - In order to achieve the maximum return from investments, a daily cash balance of +/-£100,000 is the objective for the Council's bank account
+- The Council will aim for effective cash flow forecasting and monitoring of cash balances and will maintain a rolling minimum 6 month cash flow forecast. - The treasury team will seek to optimise the balance held in the Council's main bank accounts at the close of each working day in order to minimise the amount of bank overdraft interest payable or maximise the amount of interest that can be earned. - In order to achieve the maximum return from investments, a daily cash balance of +/£100,000 is the objective for the Council's current account

-Short term investments
+B. Short term investments